Finnoy Travel - Travel Stories and Reviews

 On the second driving day, we joined the road E8 from Tornio to Tromso.
 The road has the nickname Northern Lights Route.

 Hotel Toivola was a great choice to stay.
-The room on the hostel side cost only 49 euros but it was cosy.
-The staff were extremely friendly and helpful and the hotel had a free parking area.
-The hotel had also a restaurant but unfortunately, it was just closing when we arrived.
+The room on the hostel side cost only 49 euros, but it was cosy.
+The staff were friendly and helpful, and the hotel had a free parking area.
+The hotel also had a restaurant, but unfortunately, it was just closing when we arrived.
 We can recommend Hotel Toivola to anyone who needs a clean, cosy and affordable hotel or hostel to relax.
 In addition, they have a sauna free of charge.

 Saunatupa at Hotel Toivola